jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

             with self.assertRaises(NameError):
                 does_not_exist

-the test passes, showing that the failing line raises NameError_
+the test passes, showing that NameError_ is raised when I used a name that has no definition for it

 ----